NEW ERA OF MOBILE ENERGY

 ECONOMIC EFFICIENCY

-With an operational lifespan over 11 years and energy cost of just €0.009 per kWh, VENDOR delivers exceptional return on investment.
+With an operational lifespan of 7-10 years and energy cost of just €0.009 per kWh, VENDOR delivers exceptional return on investment.
 The elimination of fuel costs, battery replacements, and charging infrastructure creates substantial long-term savings.

 SUPERIOR ROI PERFORMANCE